bbauska/Coursera-Bootstrap/readme.md

 But this lite-server node module is dependent on other node modules to provide it with some additional functionality.

-That\'s the reason when you install the light server node module, it\'ll in turn install many other node modules, on which the light server itself is dependent on.
+That&apos;s the reason when you install the light server node module, it&apos;ll in turn install many other node modules, on which the light server itself is dependent on.

-That\'s the reason why you see that explosion of this folders inside the node modules.
+That&apos;s the reason why you see that explosion of this folders inside the node modules.

-Don\'t be too concerned about it, the sum total of folders will not be more than a few tens of megabytes.
+Don&apos;t be too concerned about it, the sum total of folders will not be more than a few tens of megabytes.

 It is not going to fill up your directory with junk.

 This is all essential for node to be able to help you.

-In case you\'re curious about the lite-server and how it works and so on, you can always go down to this GitHub site where the lite-server is hosted.
+In case you&apos;re curious about the lite-server and how it works and so on, you can always go down to this GitHub site where the lite-server is hosted.